 This just broke on the Drudge Report.

-And according to the Pennsylvania State Department says the Stein missed the recount deadline.
+And according to the Pennsylvania State Department, says Stein missed the recount deadline.

-Anyway, she missed the uh deadline of file for a voter-initiated recount.
+Anyway, she missed the deadline of file for a voter-initiated recount.

-And uh according to uh the spokeswoman for the Pennsylvania Department of State, the Philly Inquirer reported Monday the deadline for a recount was Monday, November the twenty first.
+And according to the spokeswoman for the Pennsylvania Department of State, the Philly Inquirer, reported Monday the deadline for a recount was Monday, November the 21st.

 Whoops, they can still mount a legal challenge while the chances of litigation are uncertain.